auoie/eggheadioCourses/NOTES.md

 then [Next.js](https://nextjs.org/blog/next-10-2#automatic-webfont-optimization) will automatically inline it.
 You should do this.
 Though, I'm using custom fonts so I'm not doing that.
+Actually, it's probably a good idea to use an open source font.
+See [here](https://news.ycombinator.com/item?id=28009042) for some font recommendations.

 # Todo